 In this phase, the Commission provides information to agencies to help them evaluate the program.
 The information generally includes an overview of the six phases of the process, actual and potential costs, which standards must be met, procedural and process requirements, common program benefits and what support services can be expected from the Commission.
 Support Services generally include personalized training, creative problem-solving to comply with standards, sample compliance documentation from the Commission’s Resource Library, and access to the Commission’s private, interactive website.

 Upon deciding to participate in the program, agencies must complete the Program Application Form and return it to the Commission with their Application Fee.
 The Program Application and Invoice consist of three parts.
 Part I simply requests some basic information about the agency, Part II deals with the agency’s eligibility to participate in the program, and Part III is the Invoice for the annual fee.
 To continue in the program, annual fees are invoiced on a fiscal year basis: July 1 – June 30.
-For partial year enrollment, a pro-rated monthly fee is $100 per month.
-The annual fee for FY2017 is $1,250.
-Agencies with 10 or fewer full-time officers pay 50% of the annual fee ($625).
+For more information on the fees see Cost to Enroll in the Program.

 As part of the Application Phase, agencies are required to appoint an Accreditation Manager (AM).
 This position is responsible for managing the agency’s accreditation process and is the agency’s primary liaison with the Commission on all matters concerning accreditation.
 A sample job description is available identifying the position’s major duties and responsibilities.